ekaterinakemenova/ekaterinakemenova/README.md

 ## Hi there 👋 I'm Ekaterina

-I’m a Data Analyst with ~1 year of hands-on project experience and a 4-year background in marketing communications within the tech industry.
+I’m a Data Analyst with ~1 year of hands-on project experience and a 4-year background in marketing communications in tech.

 I moved into data analytics after working closely with internal company data and analytics teams to develop data-driven communications - I realized I wanted to uncover insights myself, not just communicate them.